couchbaselabs/couchbase-azure/README.md

 # couchbase-azure
-setup a couchbase server cluster on azure with couchbase server v4.0 or later.
+Simple automated setup a couchbase server cluster on azure.
+Ideal for build up and teardown of test environments or functional tests.
+Works with couchbase server v4.0 or later.
+Simply point to the build you like to use and provide azure account details in the settings.sh file, followed by create_azure_cluster. use delete_azure_cluster to destroy the cluster.

 ##OSx Scripts:
 OSx script for setting up a multi node Couchbase Server cluster on Azure VMs.

-###install_prereqs.sh
+###Prerequisites
-install required dependencies like node and azure-cli.
+install_prereqs.sh: Install required dependencies like node and azure-cli.
+Run this before your first run.

-###settings.sh
+###Settings
-setting file for the automated setup. populate with your details before running create_ and delete_ scripts.
+settings.sh: setting file for the automated cluster setup.
+Modify to use your desired azure and couchbase settings details before running create_ and delete_ scripts.

-###create_azure_cluster .sh
-main script to create the VMs, download and install Couchbase Server and set up the couchbase server cluster with a final rebalance.
-Will require you to login to your Azure account before any changes to the azure env is started.

-###delete_azure_cluster .sh
-used to clean up the cluster and vms.
-Will require you to login to your Azure account before any changes to the azure env is started.

 **Couchbase Server Settings:**
 ````